zenml-io/blog.zenml.io/_posts/2022-05-04-customer-churn.md

   width: 100
 ---

-When someone leaves a company, and when that customer stops paying a business for its services or products, we call that 'churn.'
+When a customer stops using a business for its services or products, we call that 'churn.'
 We can calculate a churn rate for a company by dividing the number of customers who churned by the total number of customers and then multiplying that number by 100 to reach a percentage value.
 If you want to learn more about customer churn, you can read this [Wikipedia article](https://en.wikipedia.org/wiki/Churn_rate).

 In this article, I show how I used a ZenML pipeline to build a customer churn model and present two deployment options:-

 - `Deployment using Kubeflow Pipelines`: I will be using [Kubeflow Pipelines](https://www.kubeflow.org/docs/components/pipelines/) to build and run our ZenML pipeline on the cloud and deploy it in a production environment.
 - `Continuous Deployment using Seldon Core`: I will be using [Seldon Core](https://docs.seldon.io/projects/seldon-core/en/latest/index.html), a production-grade open-source model serving platform, to build our continuous deployment pipeline that trains a model and then serves it with Seldon Core.